COSMIC-medical/clinical-respiratory-support/README.md

 The document provided does not outline the sourcing and production of a CRS in great detail.
 Rather, it is meant to provide a framework for its end-user to develop their own system using the principles and keeping important considerations in mind.
 The intention of this was to leave the end-user as free as possible given the countless possibilities of available supplies in these settings.

 ## Installation Instructions
-1. Review the license file in this Github repo.
-2. Download the assembly and concept documents from the [Cosmic Medical website](https://cosmicmedical.ca/crs-31819-warnings-and-disclaimers).
+1. Download the assembly and concept documents from the [Cosmic Medical website](https://cosmicmedical.ca/crs-31819-warnings-and-disclaimers).